 The ritual mating dance

 Experience shows that most negotiations still start from a defective preparation with meaningless goals like ‘let’s see how I can get the price as low as possible’.
-This is strange because nowadays we have all the information to perform a good and professional fact based negotiation.
-Try to stay away from the most painful part of the process; margin.
+This is strange because nowadays we have all the information to perform a good and professional fact-based negotiation.
+Try to stay away from the most painful part of the process; the margin.
 There are at least 15 other cost drivers that could be the topic of your conversation.
-Think about the (development of) commodity prices, energy, wages, stock and transport.
-But also office costs, overhead, waste processing, location of production and the depreciation of buildings and machines.
+Think about the (development of) commodity prices, energy, wages, stock, and transport.
+But also office costs, overhead, waste processing, location of production, and the depreciation of buildings and machines.

 Soon, everyone can see everything

-How amazing, professional and righteous would it be to do business on the basis of transparent data.
-But unfortunately, because this still feels like a disadvantage for the selling party, it is an exception to see negotiations with open-book calculations.
-But all this data is available and it is just a matter of structure and interpret.
+How amazing, professional, and righteous would it be to do business based on transparent data?
+Unfortunately, because this still feels like a disadvantage for the selling party, it is an exception to see negotiations with open-book calculations.
+But all this data is available and it is just a matter of structure and interpretation.
 Many industries are way ahead.
-Just look at the financial industry, the medical sector and leading online companies.
+Just look at the financial industry, the medical sector, and leading online companies.
 Everything is data.
-The bank has become an IT-company, computers mutate data and algorithms are predicting my needs before I even know I have them.
+The bank has become an IT company, computers mutate data and algorithms predict my needs before I even know I have them.
 Procurement is late, but the digital transformation has finally made its appearance.
-This is resulting in an improvement of processes and structure, but there is one discipline that is stuck behind: should costing.
+This results in an improvement of processes and structure, but there is one discipline that is stuck behind: should-cost.

 What is should costing?

-Literally: what should something cost.
-There are several ways to get insight in a cost price.
+Literally: what should something cost?
+There are several ways to get insight into a cost price.
 The most simple way is to ask your supplier.
 “Hi partner, show me how your cost price is structured.
-Together we will try to see if it can be done more efficient.
-We both take responsibility off the supply chain and we both gain something.
-And if we can’t improve anything, at least we have insight in each other’s businesses which creates better understanding.”
-But okay, if this doesn’t work, the buyer can make his own calculation.
+Together we will try to see if it can be done more efficiently.
+We both take responsibility for the supply chain and we both gain something.
+And if we can’t improve anything, at least we have insight into each other’s businesses which creates better understanding.”
+But okay, if this doesn’t work, the buyer can make his calculation.
 Should costing is possible in two ways: bottom up or top down.
 The most common way is starting bottom up with a blank piece of paper.
 What things are part of manufacturing a specific product?
-De analyst will study the process and the market, gather data and calculate and simulate.
+The analyst will study the process and the market, gather data, and calculate and simulate.
 Depending on the complexity of the product, such a study can take several days to several weeks.
 Regular buyers rarely have the time to do this.
-Besides, it also requires some competences to build a good cost analysis.
-In reality, bottom up should costing is often only applied by very passionate professionals (=positive) or external advisors (=expensive).
+Besides, it also requires some competencies to build a good cost analysis.
+In reality, bottom-up should costing is often only applied by very passionate professionals (=positive) or external advisors (=expensive).
 This is why WTP (What’s The Price) has tilted the process and performs top-down should costing.
 It helps to simulate a product (development and cost models) within a few minutes.
-It’s matter of combining the right data and subsequently let the software do its work to determine the cost.
+It’s a matter of combining the right data and subsequently letting the software do its work to determine the cost.